SimoneTestino/SimoneTestino/content/ColivingLiguria/People/Volunteers/Onboarding.md

 > [!Danger] CRITICAL: Read Before Paying
 > You must resolve any doubts, uncertainties, or requests for changes to the contract **BEFORE** you send the security deposit and **BEFORE** you arrive at ColivingLiguria.
 >
-> Sending the deposit implies that you have read, understood, and fully agreed to every part of the contract I sent you.
+> Sending the deposit is the **final confirmation** of your booking.
+It implies that you have read, understood, and fully agreed to every part of the contract I sent you.
+The amount of the deposit is set in the contract.
+>
+> Once I receive your deposit and send you the final confirmation, I will immediately start organizing everything for your arrival.
+I will stop taking other bookings for your spot, prepare your room, and arrange room assignments based on your confirmed dates and preferences.
+>
+> This means that if you pay the deposit, as stated in the contract, **you cannot expect it to be returned** if you later change your mind about any details already present in the contract.
+>
+> **Please read the contract very, very, very well before sending any money.**
 >
 > **You will not be given access to the house without this signed contract.**